 Roy Solterback from Intellectit provided a presentation on the benefits of using Due Dates vs SLA’s.
 He found this provided a better way to manage internal resources and provide better customer service.

 Cloudmgr was presented as an Integrated Cloud Service between Autotask & Amazon Web Services.
-Craig covered how the Industry was strongly adopting AWS as the preferred Cloud Platform and challenged the group to incorporate a greater use of Cloud in their business moving forward and move to being a Cloud Services Broker.
+Craig covered how the Industry was strongly adopting AWS as the preferred Cloud Platform and challenged the group to incorporate greater use of the Cloud in their business moving forward and move to be a Cloud Services Broker.

 Rohan Milne from TAAconnect showed the group the value of customer reporting in managing client relationships.
 Rohan was able to show examples of detailed reports they provide to clients as a part of their account management and contract management process.